 Washed clean stone is 1/4 inch in size.
 This #5 concrete is added into ready-mix concrete and is used in various drainage applications and as a base for road and pavers.
 White limestone, which is 3/8 inches in size, is used as a roofing stone for its excellent reflective values.

-Another crushed stone variety is the riprap stone, which measures 3 1/2 inches in diameter and serves well as a soil stabilizer, as a backing for stone walls and retaining wells and as a way to prevent shoreline erosion.
+Another crushed stone variety is the riprap stone, which measures 3 1/2 inches in diameter and serves well as a soil stabilizer, as a backing for stone walls and retaining wells.
 Graded surge crushed stone that is 4 to 10 inches in diameter is an erosion controller like riprap and is also used in creek banks and large storm drain lines.

 One of the biggest sizes available is crushed stone #1, which ranges from 2 to 4 inches in diameter.
 This stone is used in very large excavating jobs such as culvert installations.

 Crushed Rock Advantages

 In addition to its variety, there are plenty of other reasons homeowners and contractors are attracted to crushed rock: